 - Your mortgage’s monthly payment plan could be too costly after forbearance – Before you enter into mortgage forbearance, it’s important to have a plan for how you’ll repay your missed payments when the forbearance period is over.
 A large lump sum or several months of higher mortgage loan payments could set you back financially all over again, especially if you’re not adequately prepared.

 - It’s not meant for long-term financial problems – Mortgage forbearance is only meant to provide temporary mortgage relief for people struggling with sudden, short-term financial hardship.
 It’s not suited for homeowners who have a hard time paying their mortgage in general.
 If you simply can’t afford your mortgage, forbearance is not the appropriate solution.
 Instead, you should look for methods for how to get out of a mortgage entirely.

 After considering all these pros and cons in mind, the choice is yours to make.
 If you suspect that your financial troubles are only temporary, mortgage forbearance may be a viable option.
 If you can’t afford your mortgage in general, you may want to explore alternative solutions.

 What alternatives are there?

 Mortgage forbearance isn’t the only way to get a reprieve from unaffordable mortgage payments.
-EasyKnock has an even better solution—our Sell & Stay sale-leaseback program.
+Another solution is a sale-leaseback program.

 Once you’re in a stronger financial position, you can repurchase your home and take over your mortgage payments once again.
 Until then, you can use your home’s equity to keep you afloat financially during challenging economic times.